<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 Facilio features

-• Operational analytics across multiple buildings: Provides insights and performance metrics for all managed buildings, enabling informed decision-making and efficient operations.
+• Operational analytics across multiple buildings: Provides insights and performance data for all managed buildings, enabling informed decision-making and efficient operations.

 • Work orders and asset management: Simplifies the creation, tracking, and management of work orders and assets, ensuring timely maintenance and optimal asset performance.